ryekis/Ionic-Automatic-Mac-Installer/README.md

 # Ionic-Automatic-Mac-Installer

-If you do not know how to install Ionics in your Macintosh in the Terminal (or in the Command Prompt).
+If you do not know how to install Ionics and how to create a new Ionic project in your Macintosh Terminal (or in the Command Prompt).
 This automate batch file will install the the "software" for youwithout typing any codes.

 <h3> STEP 1:  </h3>